bennywong3/1340_gp114/README.md

 ### **9. File input and ouput to save record**

-In order to keep records of deli’s operation, we implemented an additional function to store and export the record to a text file.
+To focus on problem 9 (no trackable record), in order to keep records of deli’s operation, we implemented an additional function to store and export the record to a text file.

 The function will first open the file "input.txt" with yesterday’s record to get the accumulated number of customers.